rdalton1124/pentris/pentris docs/documentation.md

 	- Pentamino script doesn't actually delete itself in lock().
 It just sets physics process to false.
 It's a single line change, but I've already submitted the assignment.
 	- Quick drop doesn't work quite right.
 Since it sometimes gets caught in an endless loop, I set the quick drop function to just stop after 500 iterations.
 It's a collision problem of some kind, because the loop is set to run until you hit the floor.
 	- I wish to fix the movement.
 I directly modify the position values a lot, which is something I wish to change.
+	- I would change the way that the game detects a loss.
+It just checks a pentamino's Y position.
+This is inconsistent because the position is based on the "center" of the 5 blocks, which varies based on the specific block + rotation.
+	I would instead change it to detect a collision with an invisible ceiling.
 ### Spawning
 	- I wanted to try to do some sort of object pooling, but I didn't get to that point.
 	- The spawner seems to behave strangely at times (spawning the same piece 3 times in a row, spawning a bunch of the same piece, et cetera).
 I'm not sure why. randi seems to have uniform distribution.
 I want to make it less wonky.